johndoe31415/x509sak/README.md

   --cert_template path  Output template for certificate files.
 Should contain
                         '%d' to indicate element in chain.
 Defaults to 'forged_%02d.crt'.
+  -r, --recalculate-keyids
+                        By default, Subject Key Identifier and Authority Key Identifier X.509 extensions are kept as-is in the forged certificates.
+Specifying this will recalculate
+                        the IDs to fit the forged keys.
   -f, --force           Overwrite key/certificate files.
   -v, --verbose         Increase verbosity level.
 Can be specified multiple
                         times.